Learn-Together-Pro/ComputerScience/dbms/concepts.md

 > **Write Write Conflict** (WW)

 There is a WW conflict between T, and Ta if there is an item Y: Ty writes Y and afterwards, Ta writes Y. This write becomes overwritten, in another words it might cause *lost update*.
-But if there is no action which depends on the first write it's called **xxx writes**.
+But if there is no action which depends on the first write it's called **blind writes**.

 ## Read Anomalies ~ Lack of Isolation